-When you have assigned a Text file to edit the screen will show the first portion of that file.
+When you have assigned a Text file to edit, the screen will show the first portion of that file.
 If it is a new file there will be a screen blank except for the flashing cursor in the upper left corner and the line number of the first line on the screen in the lower left.
 The display does not show individual line numbers or the space at the beginning of the line.
 The line number and space are in the file, just suppressed from the display for an uncluttered screen.
 To begin using the program just start typing, the computer will beep when you are five characters from the end of the line.
 To see the current line number, enter Command Mode, the first number displayed is the current line number.
 The number in parentheses is the last line in the file.
 If you press RTN when you have finished editing the current line, the cursor will move to the beginning of the next line.
 Pressing the arrow keys to move up and down will not return the cursor to the beginning of the line, but will terminate input and save the current line.
-You may find that cursor movement is faster when editing files at the end of RAM.

-faster when editing files at the end of RAM.
+You may find that cursor movement is faster when editing files at the end of RAM, and when at the right edge of the screen.

 Arrow keys can take you up or down a single line or a full screen.
 FET will find the first or next occurance of a word and place that line at the top of the screen and the cursor on the first character of the word.
 The Command Mode goto function can be used to move to a specified line number.

-Command Mode functions include Search and Replace, merging with other files and saving a portion of the current file in another file.
+You can enter Command mode by pressing ATTN, TIME, APPT or EDIT.
+Functions include Search and Replace, merging with other files and saving a portion of the current file in another file.
 To move a single line, place the cursor on that line and press SHIFT TIME to store the line, then move to the line desired and use Command Mode SHIFT TIME to recall that line.
 When you edit a file of unknown line length, it is a good idea to make sure the lines are not too long.
 The end of lines longer than the display device width will be lost when you edit the lines.
 Enter Command Mode and press T to shorten the lines.

-lines.
 This will take from a few seconds to several minutes depending on the size of the file and the number of long lines.